Static vs. Dynamic Fire Dampers: What’s the Difference?

 Combination Dampers

-The NFPA Code 80 regulates the installation, maintenance, and assembly of devices used to protect openings in the walls, floors, and ceilings from the spread of fire and smoke.
-It also mandates the inspection of fire doors, fire windows, glass block assemblies, fabric fire safety curtains, and other passive fire protections.
+NFPA Code 80 governs the installation, maintenance, and assembly of devices designed to protect openings in walls, floors, and ceilings from fire and smoke propagation.
+It encompasses the inspection of fire doors, fire windows, glass block assemblies, fabric fire safety curtains, and other passive fire protections.

-At Lloyd Industries, we ensure that all of our static and dynamic fire dampers are as safe as possible.
-We’ve even documented the testing of our products to show that each of our fire dampers can protect your building and the people in it against fires and extreme heat.
+At Lloyd Industries, we prioritize the safety and effectiveness of our static and dynamic dampers.
+We have meticulously documented the testing of our products to demonstrate their ability to safeguard your building and its occupants from fires and extreme heat.

-For over 35 years, we have been a manufacturer of HVAC products, including static and dynamic fire dampers.
-We are consistently developing new products and expanding our current product offerings and services to provide high-quality safety products to our customers.
+With over 35 years of experience in manufacturing HVAC products, including static and dynamic fire dampers, we continue to expand our product offerings and services to provide top-quality safety products to our customers.

-If you’re ready to choose the right damper for your office building, shop our dynamic fire dampers here, and our static fire dampers here.
+If you’re ready to choose the right damper for your building, explore our dynamic fire dampers and static fire dampers, and experience the peace of mind that comes with Lloyd Industries’ commitment to safety.

 Recent Posts